xLockModul/RPiOS-Desktop-Installer-script/README.md

 ## Notes

 * Some desktop environments may not be as well-tested as others on Raspberry Pi, so you may experience some bugs.
-* Please proceed with caution when installing the Deepin desktop environment, as it is not officially maintained for Raspberry Pi.
+* **Please proceed with caution when installing the Deepin desktop environment, as it is not officially maintained for Raspberry Pi.**
+* You can use this script to replace the existing desktop environment on Raspberry Pi OS with the standard desktop (PIXEL).
+* Please back up your Raspberry Pi before using this script.

 ## License